foundata/guidelines/oci-container-image-guide.md

   Containerfile, `conclear.toml`, build scripts and dependency declarations.
 The ordinary worktree may be dirty, but uncommitted or untracked files MUST NOT enter the release. `IG0004`<a id="ig0004"></a>

+Control: manual review establishes that the selected commit is approved.
+ConClear checks the checkout's identity and bytes; a matching Git revision does not establish who reviewed its contents.

 **The release workflow MUST execute these steps in order.** ConClear orders its steps; the authorized release environment orders external steps.
 The links